 Xero has an assurance function which provides independent and objective assurance and advice on Xero's organisational governance, risk management and internal control processes.
-The assurance function assists the business in understanding and managing risk and provides confidence that the key elements of the business that are relied on to manage risk are in place and working effectively.
+The assurance function assists the business in understanding and managing risk, and provides confidence that the key elements of the business that are relied on to manage risk are in place and working effectively.

 The General Manager of Assurance reports to the Executive General Manager of Risk and Assurance and also has direct access to the Chair of the ARM Committee.
-The assurance function develops an assurance plan which is approved by the ARM Committee twice per year.
+The assurance function develops an assurance plan, which is approved by the ARM Committee twice per year.
 The ARM Committee receives and reviews reports regarding assurance activity undertaken and, through these reports, monitors the progress of management action plans.

-Diversity, Equity and inclusion
+Diversity, inclusion and belonging

-Xero values diversity, equity and inclusion and considers it a priority in the creation of a sustainable business capable of delivering value for all stakeholders, including shareholders.
+Xero values diversity, inclusion and belonging and considers it a priority in the creation of a sustainable business capable of delivering value for all stakeholders, including shareholders.
 Xero embraces the diverse experience, ideas, skills and perspectives of its people.
-The diversity of its people enables Xero to innovate, attract and retain top talent, and to better reflect and serve its customers, partners, and the communities with which Xero interacts every day.
+The diversity of its people enables Xero to innovate, attract and retain top talent, and better reflect and serve its customers, partners, and the communities that Xero interacts with every day.

-The Board has ultimate responsibility for approving policies, practices and measurable objectives for achieving diversity and inclusion across its workforce generally.
-The P&R Committee assists the Board in relation to diversity and inclusion, including making recommendations regarding the measurable objectives and monitoring Xero's progress towards achieving these objectives.
+The Board has ultimate responsibility for approving policies, practices and measurable objectives for achieving diversity, inclusion and belonging across Xero's workforce generally.
+The PR Committee assists the Board in relation to diversity, inclusion and belonging, including making recommendations on measurable objectives and monitoring Xero's progress towards achieving these objectives.

-Xero takes a broad view of the meaning of diversity and believes that it's through inclusion that Xero will tap into and maximise the potential and power of its people's differences.
-Diversity at Xero includes differences that relate to gender, age, culture, ethnicity, race, disability, family status, migration status, language, religion, sexual orientation, and gender identity as well as differences in background, skills, work styles, perspectives and experience.
-Inclusion means all of Xero's people have a sense of belonging and fairness, feel valued and respected, and can play their part in creating business success.
+Xero takes a broad view of the meaning of diversity and believes that through inclusion, Xero can tap into and maximise the potential and power of its people's differences.
+Diversity at Xero includes differences that relate to gender, age, culture, ethnicity, race, disability, family status, migration status, language, religion, sexual orientation, gender identity as well as differences in background, skills, work styles, perspectives and experience.
+Inclusion means all of Xero's people have a sense of belonging and fairness, feel valued and respected, allowing them to be themselves and thrive in their careers at Xero.

-Xero's Diversity and Inclusion Policy sets out the key principles that summarise Xero's approach to diversity and inclusion.
+Xero's Diversity, Inclusion and Belonging Policy sets out the key principles that summarise Xero's approach to diversity and inclusion.